 Currently, the Company primarily operates in one business segment: e-commerce.
 Our services and products are primarily offered through Officeware.
 Officeware provides online back-up, file storage and other web-based services for individuals, businesses and governmental organizations.
 Officeware offers three primary services.
 First, Officeware operates the website FilesAnywhere.com, primarily designed for individuals and small businesses to allow them to establish a self-service account, enabling them to, among other things, store files on Officeware servers, share and collaborate on documents with other people online, and backup their computers to FilesAnywhere cloud storage.
 Second, for larger business users, Officeware offers three customized products, called the FilesAnywhere Private Site, Dedicated Server, and Enterprise Server.
 These corporate offerings are designed to meet the specific requirements of each business customer or organization.
-The Private Site, Dedicated Server, and Enterprise Server.
-These server, groups and internet applications, along with client-specific branding and web interfaces, customer data interfaces, and tailored security for mixed corporate environments.
+The Private Site, Dedicated Server, and Enterprise Server products provide flexible cloud storage and unlimited scalability for users, groups and internet applications, along with client-specific branding and web interfaces, customer data interfaces, and tailored security for mixed corporate environments.
 Third, Officeware also provides specialized information technology services related to the development of web based databases and data storage on a contract basis for clients.